AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 1. The constant velocity of light postulate is riddled with unresolvable logical paradoxes.
 2. There is no experiment which has ever proved that light speed is fundamentally constant.
 3. The behavior of light can be largely explained using Newtonian mechanics.

+## What Relativity Is And Isn't
+It is not true to say that Relativity overturned the Newtonian physics.
+Physics is, as a rule, Newtonian, and only in a few special cases do we decide to diverge from his principles.

+Relativity is largely an extension of Newtonian mechanics.
+Einstein's mass-energy equivalence, (E = mc2), is nothing that Newton would have disagreed with.
+Though Newton did not pursue this particular problem with the same vigor as Einstein, Newton speculated that mass and energy were likely equivalent.

+In 1704 Sir Isaac Newton wrote in his revolutionary book “Opticks”:

+>"Do not Bodies and Light act mutually upon one another that is to say, Bodies upon Light in emitting, reflecting, refracting and inflecting it, and Light upon Bodies for heating them, and putting their parts into a vibrating motion wherein heat consists?"
+>"Gross bodies and light are convertible into one another..."

+There are many aspects of Relativity that people seem to think conflict with Newtonian mechanics, such as gravitational lensing, redshifting and blueshifting of light, and black holes.
+All of which can be explained within the basic principles of Newtonian mechanics, even if Newton's original measurements were somewhat incorrect.

 ## Part 1: The Logic